SherG/cool-iron/blog/partnerships.md

 Don't let the reply "No" slow you down.
 When your offer is declined, it's simply information.
 Choose a disciplined approach where nothing will prevent you from reaching out to everyone on your list of potential partners.

-Successful entrepreneurs often have to plough through many dead-ends or "No"s to arrive at success.
-Will you be one of them?
+Successful entrepreneurs often have to plough through many dead-ends to arrive at success.
+Will you be one of the elite who refuse to give up?